tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

 # do not forget to reload
 sudo firewall-cmd --reload
 ```
-- **NOTE :** If you have application which is already running on port number `8080` then you need to forward Jenkins to work another port number.
+- **NOTE :** If you have an application which is already running on port number `8080` then you need to forward Jenkins to work on another port number.

 ### Configuring Jenkins